 - Make sure the following options are selected under the Slide Show tab: Play Narrations, Use Timings, and Show Media Controls.

-- Click Slide Show tab, then click Record Slide Show.
+- With audio recording confirmed, click Slide Show tab, then click Record Slide Show.

 - Click the Record button to record audio for that slide.